dominiclvj/demo-course/modules/HelloWorld/hello_world/instructions/instruction.md

 Python is a popular, beginner-friendly programming language.
 One of the first tasks every programmer undertakes when learning a new language is writing a Hello World program.
 This is a simple program that displays the message "Hello World!" on the screen.

 In Python, we use the ```print()``` function to display output from our program.
-This will appear in the 'Output' column on the right-hand side of the screen.
+This will appear in the 'Output' window on the right-hand side of the screen.
 The print function takes text or other information inside the parenthesis and outputs it to the console.

 ### Exercise
 Here's how you can write your first program with Python: